Loading…

 A practical workflow looks like this:

 The trainer is still the coach.
 The AI is the junior who types up the first draft.
-Crucially, your AusREPs registration sits with you, so anything that strays into rehab or medical territory — think suspected disc issues or post-surgical work — still needs a referral to a physio or exercise physiologist under AHPRA.
+Crucially, your AusREPs registration sits with you, so anything that strays into rehab or medical territory — think suspected disc issues or post-surgical work — still needs a referral to a physio or exercise physiologist under AHPRA (a workflow we cover from the clinic side in AI for physiotherapists).

 Client churn quietly kills PT businesses.
 AI is unusually good at spotting the early warning signs that humans miss when they are busy.